jgabaut/amboso/README.md

 ## Legacy notes <a name = "legacy_notes"></a>

 This section contains notes about previous versions of `amboso`.

+### Legacy kazoj.lock usage, tests feature <a name = "legacy_kazoj_lock"></a>

+#### This info only applies to amboso <= 2.0.0.
+After 2.0.0, there's no need for a kazoj.lock file, since the test directories name can be specified in stego.lock.

+`kazoj/` contains a directory for each test group, ATM there's one for successful tests and one for failures.
+The two subdirectories can have any name and they are to be specified in `kazoj.lock`.
+Canonic names are, respectively:
+- `bone` : The general directory, for successful tests
+- `kulpo` : The error directory, for failure tests

+You should have your own `kazoj` directory (which you can specify in `stego.lock`), in your super-repo.
+And there, there should be a `kazoj.lock` file to remember the names of your cases/errors folders.

 ### Legacy version directories <a name = "legacy_version_dirs"></a>